Frtmnml/Frtmnml/README.md

 - :telescope: I’m working as a Email Developer and sometimes doing funny stuff with other technologies.
 - :seedling: Exploring Cloud.
-- :zap: In my free time, I create content and read tech articles.
+- :zap: In my free time, I create music.

 ---